A star crossed lovers story set in New York during the 80’s. What else could you want?

 As for the actual story telling, I had a few issues.
 We were dragging our feet a bit in the middle then rushed to a slightly unsatisfactory ending.
 I don’t want to give away so I won’t describe it in detail, but it’s the the quintessential rich kid with everything ‘bucks the system’ in only the way a super privileged person can.

-It wasn’t my new favorite novel of all time but it really was interesting and I’d recommend it to anyone who loves the gritty glam of NY and tragic love of young hearts.
+It wasn’t my new favorite novel of all time but it really was interesting.
+I’d recommend it to anyone who loves the gritty glam of NY and tragic love of young hearts.